tstyblo/RIOT-icoboard/README.md

 * VFS filesystem layer
 * stdio-uart
 * shell
-* UART (RX is implemented without interrupts as the icoSoC UART does not currently support them)
+* UART (RX is implemented without interrupts as the icoSoC console UART does not currently support them)
 * the build process
 * the standard programming mechanism (FLASH only - using icoprog - but the binaries run fine from both FLASH and SRAM)
 * the following examples have been tested: default, hello-world, filesystem